helmedeiros/bre-go/docs/architecture/decisions/0039-rule-set-diagnostics.md

 ## Status

 Proposed — target v0.14.0.
-Opportunistic improvement during the Phase-5 calendar gap (GoRules library doesn't ship until mid-2023).
+Adds `Engine.Diagnose()` for static
-Adds an `Engine.Diagnose()` method that reports rules which cannot fire because an earlier rule shadows them.
-Not a parity gap; the parity target doesn't ship this either.
-It's a defensive feature for any team operating a non-trivial rule set, surfaced by implementation experience with v0.8.0–v0.13.0.
+rule-set analysis: reports rules that can never fire because an earlier rule shadows them.
+Defensive feature for any team operating a non-trivial rule set, motivated by implementation experience with the v0.8.0–v0.13.0 rule-shape surface.

 ## Context